This post may contain affiliate links. For more information, read my disclosure policy.

 Instructions

 • Preheat oven to 350°.
-Line a 9×13” pan with foil and spray with cooking spray.
+Line a 9×13” pan with foil or parchment paper and spray with cooking spray.

-• Make the cookies: Cream together butter and sugars in the bowl of a stand mixer or in a large bowl using a hand mixer.
-Mix in egg, extract, baking soda, and salt.
+• Make the cookies: Stir melted butter with both sugars.
+You can use a mixer if you want, but it's not needed.
+Mix in egg, vanilla extract, baking soda, and salt.
 Stir in flour, then stir in chocolate chips.

 • Press the cookie dough into the bottom of the prepared pan.
 Top evenly with Oreos.